rspamd/rspamd.com/doc/quickstart.md

   spam_score = 8; # Score to learn spam
   ham_score = -2; # Score to learn ham
   learning_rate = 0.01; # Rate of learning
-  max_iterations = 25; # Maximum iterations of learning (better preciseness but also lower speed of learning) }
+  max_iterations = 100; # Maximum iterations of learning (better preciseness but also lower speed of learning) }

 ann_expire = 2d; # For how long ANN should be preserved in Redis
 ```

-* [Ratelimit]({{ site.baseurl }}/doc/modules/ratelimit.html): this module is very useful to limit spam waves as it allows to temporary delay senders that have either bad reputation or send email too agressively without somehow a good reputation.
+* [Ratelimit]({{ site.baseurl }}/doc/modules/ratelimit.html): this module is very useful to limit spam waves as it allows to temporary delay senders that have either bad reputation or send messages too aggressively without somehow a good reputation.
 Requires a volatile Redis instance.
 * [Replies]({{ site.baseurl }}/doc/modules/replies.html): whitelists replies to your user's mail.
 It is very useful to provide users instant communication with known recipients.
 Requires a volatile Redis instance.
 * [URL redirector]({{ site.baseurl }}/doc/modules/url_redirector.html): resolves URL redirects on some common redirectors and URLs shorteners, e.g. `t.co` or `goo.gl`.
 Requires a volatile Redis instance.
 * [Clickhouse]({{ site.baseurl }}/doc/modules/clickhouse.html): saves analytical data to the [Clickhouse](https://clickhouse.yandex){:target="&#95;blank"} server.
 Clickhouse server can be used thereafter to create new filtering rules or maintaining blacklists.
-You can treat it as an advanced syslog with indexes and complex analytics queries.
+You can treat it as an advanced Syslog with indexes and complex analytics queries.
 There are also graphical interfaces available for Clickhouse, e.g. [Redash](https://redash.io/){:target="&#95;blank"}